 As part of our service to the local community, the Rotary Club of Sittingbourne Invicta has been chatering Kingfisher each year since 2010 giving morning and afternoon river cruises for the elderly as well as disabled and disadvantaged young people from Sittingbourne.

-Steve Wood, Mike Scott, Jeff Hall, Beverley Willis, Chris Bunting, Michael Downes and Richard Joy are also trained Kingfisher crew members who volunteer to take the boat out two or three times a month during the season of operation.
+Steve Wood, Jeff Hall, Beverley Willis, Chris Bunting, Michael Downes and Richard Joy are also trained Kingfisher crew members who volunteer to take the boat out two or three times a month during the season of operation.